 Understanding Capital Health Plan's Health Care Decision-Making

 CHP reviews medical literature and seeks the input of appropriate specialists to develop clinical review standards for coverage of certain health care services.
-These clinical guidelines are available to members and participating providers.
+These clinical guidelines are available to members and participating doctors/providers.
 CHP's participating physicians use the clinical review standards to help determine when a member needs health care services, medication, and supplies, and which services, medication, and supplies are suitable.
-A primary care physician or participating provider may request that CHP review, for coverage purposes, whether a member meets clinical standards for a specific service, medication, or supply.
+A primary care physician or participating doctor/provider may request that CHP review, for coverage purposes, whether a member meets clinical standards for a specific service, medication, or supply.
 CHP may also proactively evaluate specific services, medication, or supplies to determine coverage by the member's plan.
 The requested services and supplies must support the diagnosis and treatment of the member's condition and standards of good medical practice.
 The review process may be:

 - Urgent (a service that if not quickly decided could seriously jeopardize the member's health or ability to regain maximum function)

 - Pre-Service (approved in advance of obtaining medical care, such as precertification, prior approval, and required authorization)

 - Concurrent Care Decisions (provide continued coverage of approved ongoing treatment while an internal appeal is pending; this situation may also be submitted as Urgent)

 If you have questions about utilization management procedures, decisions, or your benefits, you can contact our Member Services Department during business hours.
 CHP safeguards confidential information and makes disclosures only when allowed under state and federal law, including HIPAA.
 Information used in the decision-making process is protected by CHP staff members who must use the information.

 - Utilization management decisions are based only on the appropriateness of care and services according to the clinical standards, and the existence of benefit coverage.

 - CHP does not reward reviewers or provide financial incentives to deny coverage or care.